 Furthermore, I would place the traction on the grippy side.

 This can be very tricky to move on the court for some players.
-If you are that kind of player make sure to take some precaution when moving around the court.
+If you are that kind of player make sure to take some precautions when moving around the court.